The Agentic OS Protocol

 ## Architecture Layers

-The protocol architecture is organized into four core layers:
+The protocol architecture is organized into distinct domains:

 The OS layer provides infrastructure services that all agents depend on.
 Unlike traditional protocols that focus solely on agent-to-agent communication, OSP includes system-level intelligence: